 Guests can taste those roots for themselves – try the smoked trout, home-cured and served with horseradish, Granny Smith apples, beetroot crème fraiche and dill.
 “It tastes like what I grew up with and it feels true to me,” she says.
 “It’s traditional, but elevated.”

 FOUR SEASONS RESORT CHIANG MAI

 Yanisa Wiangnon’s career has followed an unexpected recipe for success – one that didn’t actually start in a kitchen.
 After graduating with a degree in clinical and community psychology, she realized there was another way she could help others improve their moods: fresh, oven-warm pastry.
 After all, she says, “desserts make people happy – I love this about my job.”

 She struck out on her own and opened a bakery, fine-tuning her Viennoiserie skills and developing her own style.
 She earned a reputation for creating new and exotic sweets made with seasonal fruits, like durian cheesecake and lychee panna cotta.

 “I love to reinterpret classic pastries,” she says, “like croissants filled with white chocolate and strawberry, or the giant young coconut brioche.
 The Kao Mak Cheesecake is made with fermented rice that’s grown and fermented at Four Seasons Resort Chiang Mai – it brings the classic dish to a whole new level with a unique taste and texture.”

 She credits her playful style to a kitchen environment that’s become more open over the years – and more welcoming to women.
-“It’s becoming far more acceptable for female chefs to lead teams,” she says.
-“Female chefs have a great sense of beauty and attention to detail.
-We’re trying to find our way within the old social structure.
+“It’s becoming far less uncommon for female chefs to lead teams,” she says.
+“Female chefs often have a great sense of beauty and attention to detail.
 The biggest hurdle we face is believing in ourselves.
 Women should feel like we’re ready – we can do it!”